ilyalabun/raft_vibe/LOG.md

 Learned about Rust's ownership system and how to avoid unnecessary cloning.
 Changed all RPC handler functions to accept references (`&RequestVoteArgs`, `&AppendEntriesArgs`, etc.) instead of taking ownership, eliminating the need for `.clone()` calls when passing arguments to multiple nodes.
 For iterating over entries, used `for entry in &args.entries { self.log.push(entry.clone()); }` to borrow the vector and only clone individual entries when needed, rather than cloning the entire vector upfront.
 This approach is more efficient and demonstrates proper Rust ownership patterns.

+**Prompt:** "Why code I added works?
+I expect follower to decline append commands because it's not leader"

+**Enforcing Raft Protocol: Leader-Only Log Appends**

+Discovered a critical bug where followers could accept client commands, violating the Raft protocol.
+Fixed `append_log_entry` to check if the node is a leader before allowing log appends.
+Changed the return type to `Option<LogEntry>` - returns `Some(entry)` for leaders and `None` for followers.
+Updated the demo to show that followers properly reject client commands with a clear message.
+This ensures only leaders accept client requests, which is fundamental to Raft's consistency guarantees.
+The fix demonstrates how Rust's type system (using `Option`) helps enforce protocol correctness at compile time.

 ---

 ## Notes